auyen/CMPS-12b/README.md

+# CMPS-12b
-# CMPS-12b Introduction to Data Structures
+Introduction to Data Structures
-# UCSC Spring 2015
+UCSC Spring 2015
-Java/C
+Assignments and labs written in Java and C